A predictive safety filter for learning-based control of constrained nonlinear dynamical systems: Appendix

-We can now utilize Lemma~\ref{lem:feasible_solution} to prove Theorem~\ref{thm:PSF}, i.e. that application of Algorithm 2 implies safe system operation according to Definition~\ref{def:safe_system_operation}. \begin{proof}[Proof of Theorem~\ref{thm:PSF}] Select $\hat e$ according to Lemma~\ref{lem:feasible_solution}.
-By considering the different cases in Algorithm~2, we show safety for all $k$ according to \eqref{eq:chance_constraints} by utilizing the relation
+such that $\{\mUpredCand_{i|k+1}\}$ is a feasible solution to \eqref{eq:MPSF_opt} at time $k+1$ with planning horizon $N-1$, proving the desired statement. \end{proof} Note that the bounds $\gamma_i$ for $i=1,2,3,4$ unveil an inner relationship between the constraint tightening fraction $\epsilon$ and the maximal allowable error set that is defined through the scaling parameter $\gamma$.
+Since the bound on $\gamma$ takes the form $\gamma \leq \min\{c_\gamma^{-1}\sqrt{\delta c_u^{-1}}, \min_{i\in\{2,3,4\}} c_i\epsilon\}$ it follows that a bound exists on the error magnitude that can be tolerated depending on the size of the region, for which local incremental stabilizability according to Assumption~\ref{ass:local_incremental_stabilizability} holds.
+Therefore, increasing the constraint tightening beyond $\epsilon = c_\gamma^{-1}\sqrt{\delta c_u^{-1}}/\min_i c_i$ will not necessarily allow an increase in the tolerable uncertainty magnitude.
+We can now utilize Lemma~\ref{lem:feasible_solution} to prove Theorem~\ref{thm:PSF}, i.e. that application of Algorithm 2 implies safe system operation according to~\eqref{eq:chance_constraints}. \begin{proof}[Proof of Theorem~\ref{thm:PSF}] Select $\gamma$ according to Lemma~\ref{lem:feasible_solution}.
+By considering the different cases in Algorithm~2, we show safety $\forall k$ according to \eqref{eq:chance_constraints} by utilizing the relation